Tony Robbins, Money Master the Game. A big book on personal finance from a big hyperactive guy.

 And the big big secret that Tony drags you with through a number of chapters: invest in a diversified set of portfolio, comprising domestic and international stocks, real estate and treasuries.

 Some interesting numbers for the layman, actually basic math.
-If your investment grow 10% annually, the money will have double in 7.2 years.
+If your investment grows 10% annually, the money will have doubled in 7.2 years.
 If 5%, it is still 14.4 years.
 Simple things like that give you another view on saving.

 The abundance of words continues to make the book hard to read.
 Information density is so low.
 It keeps going on and repeating the message.
 But I admit: it makes me shift my view on a money machine, as Tony calls it.
 And the calculations grounding the machine.

 Then I am done with it.
 I skimmed through the last chapters.
-Interesting, but the abundance is nauseating and the material too US oriented.
+Interesting, but the abundance is nauseating, and the material is too US-oriented.

 We should have something like this for every country or for Europe, but we don’t have a Tony.
 If we get one, I hope he is a bit more concise.